robjordan/attiny-intercom/README.md

 The idea is to have a low-power, low-tech radio intercom for use between a pair of cyclists who sometimes get too far apart for face-to-face communications.

-ATtiny 1 series microcontrollers have 10-bit ADC and 8-bit DAC which are fast enough for voice-grade 8KHz sampling.
+ATtiny 1 series microcontrollers have 10-bit ADC and 8-bit DAC which are fast enough for voice-grade 8kHz sampling => data rate 64 kb/s required.
+Ideally we'd filter to 300Hz - 3.4KHz to avoid aliasing.

 Cheap NRF24L01+ boards promise good range at 250kb/s (maybe 100 metres+?).